nautobot/nautobot/docs/configuration/optional-settings.md

 ---

+## GITHUB_REPOSITORY

+Default: 'netbox-community/netbox'

+The tags of this repository are checked to detect new releases, which are shown in the footer of the web interface.
+You can change this to your own fork of the NetBox repository, or set it to `None` to disable the check.

+---

+## GITHUB_VERSION_TIMEOUT

+Default: 8 * 3600

+The number of seconds to retain the latest version that is fetched from the GitHub API before automatically invalidating it and fetching it from the API again.
+Set to 0 to disable the version check.

+---

 ## LOGGING

 By default, all messages of INFO severity or higher will be logged to the console.
 Additionally, if `DEBUG` is False and email access has been configured, ERROR and CRITICAL messages will be emailed to the users defined in `ADMINS`.